GovTechSG/singpass-myinfo-oidc-helper/README.md

 | privateKeyToSignRequest | string   | Used for signing the request to MyInfo server.
 Needs to be an encrypted PKCS8 private key                                                                                |
 | privateKeyPassword      | string   | the password that you used to encrypt privateKeyToSignRequest                                                                                                            |

-- `getPersonCommon(uinfin: string) => MyInfoComponents.Schemas.PersonCommon` - get Person Data in the shape of `MyInfoComponents.Schemas.PersonCommon`
+- `getPersonCommon(uinfin: string, attributes: string[]) => MyInfoComponents.Schemas.PersonCommon` - get basic profile data which excludes CPF and IRAS data in the shape of `MyInfoComponents.Schemas.PersonCommon`
+- `constructAuthorizationUrl(state: string, purpose: string, attributes: string[]) => string` - constructs the authorization url with the necessary params for authorising the user to retrieve full person data
+- `getToken(authCode: string, state?: string): => TokenResponse` - get access token when presented with a valid authcode obtained from the Authorise API
+- `getPerson(accessToken: string, attributes: string[]) => MyInfoComponents.Schemas.Person` - get full person data in the shape of `MyInfoComponents.Schemas.Person`, requires a valid access token obtained from getToken

 ---